ProtonMail/android-mail/README.md

 ### UI Tests
 UI tests are executed on firebase through the CI.
 Firebase test lab can be triggered also locally with `bundle exec fastlane uiTests` or tests can be run in a local emulator through android studio.
-The `app/src/uiTest/assets/users.json` file will be needed for UI tests to work, its value can be found on the CI
+The `app/src/uiTest/assets/users.json` file will be needed for UI tests to work, its value can be found in confluence or in the CI env vars

 ### Use core libraries from local git submodule
 It is possible to run the application getting the "core" libraries from the local submodule instead of gradle by enabling the following line in `settings.gradle` file: